samyarsworld/samyarsworld.github.io/README.md

 - SAMYAR FARJAM (https://github.com/samyarsworld)

-If you'd like to contribute to GalacticChat, please feel free to submit a pull request or open an issue on our [GitHub repository](https://github.com/samyarsworld/galactchat-chat-app-backend).
+If you'd like to contribute to algo_visualizers, please feel free to submit a pull request or open an issue on our [GitHub repository](https://github.com/samyarsworld/samyarsworld.github.io).
 We welcome all contributions and feedback.

 ## License